dbuenzli/cmdliner/DEVEL.md

 # Changing completion scripts

-If you change completion scripts you should invoke:
+If you change completion scripts in [`src/tool`](src/tool) you must invoke:

-    b0 -- update-completion-scripts
+    b0 -- update-cmdliner-data

 so that the changes get incorporated into the `cmdliner` tool.